kiat/codeAssist/README.md

     REACT_APP_API_URL={where your backend is hosted}
     ```

-4. run `docker compose up`

-5. Visit the pgadmin website via the url in the container. login with the default login:
-    `user: admin@admin.com`
-    `password: 12345`

-6. In the pgadmin website, register a new server, name it whatever you want.
-The important information is the connections tab:
-    `Host name/address: host.docker.internal`
-    `Username: postgres`
-    `Password: postgres`

-7. In this newly created server, create a new database.
-Name it `codeassist`.
-This is important for `init_db.py`

-8. Now in your `flask` container console, run `python3 init_db.py`.
-This should generate your tables in the codeassist database.
-You can check that it is populated in the pgadmin website. (under codeassist/Schemas/public/Tables)

-9. Create a `.env` file in the backend directory and add your DB connection string
+4. Create a `.env` file in the backend directory and add your DB connection string

     ```bash
     touch ./backend/.env